ethansun168/cse583-project/README.md

 Steps:

-- Run run_all.sh and loop_id.py in analysis/match/.
+- To get these files, you need to put the original code and code.c.
+Run run_all.sh and loop_id.py in analysis/match/.
 - After obtaining ID.txt, modify analysis/memory_access/unique.py:

   - Comment out version 1